agossouema2011/SSL_Emb_Similarity/README.md

 - Install **detectron2** following the [instructions](https://detectron2.readthedocs.io/tutorials/install.html).

+## Important notes
+- Update "NUM_CLASSES: 8" in 'configs/coco/Base-RCNN-FPN.yaml' to fit the number of class of your dataset.
+- You can also update other parameters in the configuration file 'configs/coco/Base-RCNN-FPN.yaml' or 'configs/Base-RCNN-FPN.yaml'
+- Update "metadata" variable in 'tools/train_net.py' and 'tools/train_net_sets.py' according to the classes names of your dataset

 ## Dataset Preparation

 ### Custom dataset
-Download the two daatsets we used here :
+Download our folder containing the two datasets (Kvasir Capsule and SEE-AI) we used here :
 After downloading extract
 Then, copy the concerned dataset content in the folder "datasets".
 For testing we provide 9 subsets.
 The .json files contains the annotations.
 The expected files structure is :